North American Plate

 The 2011 Mineral quake appeared to be associated with the Spotsylvania high-strain zone, the boundary between the Goochland and Chopawamsic terranes.
 Those terranes are chunks of continental crust that were squeezed onto the North American continent as the Iapetus Ocean closed during the Paleozoic era.
 The edges of different terranes are zones of weakness, and potential sites of future earthquakes that relieve stresses that build up within the bedrock of Virginia as the North American Plate drifts westward.

-The Goochland Terrane, including the State Farm gneiss) is a much older chunk of continental crust, formed originally prior to the Grenville orogeny.
-Before the Iapetus Ocean began to close, the Goochland Terrane was located near Manhattan (and perhaps further to the northeast).
-As the continental plates moved, the Goochland Terrane migrated southwest and merged into Virginia on the eastern side of the Choppawamsic Terrane.
-The suture line where different chunks of crust came together is a fault zone dipping 45° to the southeast, revealed by the depth of aftershocks subsequent to the 2011 Mineral quake.6
+The Goochland Terrane, including the State Farm gneiss, is a much older chunk of continental crust.
+It formed originally prior to the Taconic orogeny.
+Before the Iapetus Ocean began to close, the Goochland Terrane was located near Manhattan and perhaps further to the northeast.
+As the continental plates moved, the Goochland Terrane migrated southwest and merged into Virginia on the eastern side of the Chopawamsic Terrane.
+The suture line where different chunks of crust came together is a fault zone dipping 45° to the southeast, revealed by the depth of aftershocks subsequent to the 2011 Mineral quake.8

-location of Spottsylvania high-strain zone
+location of Spotsylvania high-strain zone

 Source: US Geological Survey Circular 1264, Geology of the National Capital Region - Field Trip Guidebook